apjanke/so-you-wanna-code/README.md

 You'll need to buy some books and services to do the program, which will run you between $700 and $1,200 (depending on how many of the optional stuff you do).
 In addition, you'll need an okay computer, preferably a Mac laptop, which can cost $800 to $1,500 if you don't have one already.

+Most of the costs are pay-as-you go; you'll need to lay out about $300 up front for the initial materials (and it's mostly for stuff you should have anyway, even if you're not going to become a coder).

 You can find a list of program materials and costs as the ["So You Wanna Code - Materials and Costs" Google Sheet](https://docs.google.com/spreadsheets/d/1CVBE83diSe63xbfDdTgHKiyhSbVYcnAWUjlKcRUs_OQ/edit?usp=sharing).

 ## License